-The approval of the Third Energy Package (Regulation (EC) No 714/2009) serves as a basis for the implementation of the market coupling and provides regulatory background for the preparetion of the Network Codes for the purpose of cross border trading of electricity and gas.
-Main objectives of the Energy Package are maintaining security of energy supply, increasing competitiveness and ensuring that all consumers can purchase energy at affordable prices.
+The approval of the Third Energy Package (Regulation (EC) No 714/2009) serves as a basis for the implementation of the market coupling and provides regulatory background for the preparation of the Network Codes for the purpose of cross border trading of electricity and gas.
+Main objectives of the Energy Package are maintaining the security of energy supply, increasing competitiveness and ensuring that all consumers can purchase energy at affordable prices.
 For the purpose of the above written EU published the Commission Regulation (EU) 2015/1222 of 24 July 2015 establishing a guideline on capacity allocation and congestion management (CACM).
 The target model for the electricity markets is described in Article 3 of CACM.
 This is the establishment of the price coupling based on implicit capacity allocation with a single algorithm.
-This are the Single Day-ahead Coupling (SDAC) and Single Intraday Coupling (SIDC).
-HUPX as an active participants of the European market makes big effort to execute these aims by the following steps.
+These are the Single Day-ahead Coupling (SDAC) and the Single Intraday Coupling (SIDC).
+HUPX, as an active participant of the European market, makes big effort to execute these aims through the following steps.

-Hungary joint the CZ-SK market coupling on 11 September 2012.
-As a result of the project the operation of an ATC based day-ahead implicit allocation started on HU-SK border as well.
+Hungary joined the CZ-SK market coupling on 11 September 2012.
+As a result of the project, the operation of an ATC based day-ahead implicit allocation started on HU-SK border as well.

 Romania, as an EU member state, has also been committed to meet the requirements and expectations.
 Romanian NRA, TSO and PX sent their Letter of Intent on 6 December 2011 to emphasize their willingness to join the CZ-SK-HU MC.
 In the planning period the processes of the PCR based market coupling were introduced and worked out.
 Later this method was defined as the starting point of the Single Day-Ahead Coupling (SDAC).
 The 4M market coupling was successfully implemented on 19 November 2014.